 Seeing it in action

 Here is how we apply cohort-based measurement with a three-tiered hierarchical dashboard:

 This is our starting point.
 This view lets us benchmark our product using daily, weekly, and monthly cohort groups.

 For clarity, here’s how to read these numbers:

 “In July 2012, 1852 people signed-up.
 Of those users, 35% activated, 31% came back after 7 days, 23% referred the product to other people, and 2% upgraded to a paid account as of when this report was generated”.

-That last part if key.
+That last part is key.
 The actual actions don’t necessarily have to occur within the cohort month (July 2012).
-For instance, most people might have upgraded 2 months later (in Sept 2012).
+For instance, most people might have upgraded two months later (in Sept 2012).
 Unlike aggregate metrics accounting which closes at the reporting window, cohort metrics accounting is organic as long as you have active customers within the cohort.

 2. Sub-funnel view

 The first view is used to identify the constraint or the key macro metric that matters.
 Each macro metric is, in turn, a sequence of micro metrics which you can visualize by drilling in.